 The Board oversees Allstate’s business and management, including risk and return management, and regularly reviews:

 - Business plans for Allstate’s property and casualty business, life insurance and voluntary accident and health insurance businesses, and Allstate’s investment portfolio

 The Board has overall responsibility for oversight of management’s design and implementation of ERRM.
 Risk and Return Committee oversight focuses on the risk and return position of the company, and Audit Committee oversight focuses on risk assessment and risk management policies, including the effectiveness of management’s control environment.

 CROs are appointed for the enterprise and for Allstate Protection, Allstate Financial and Allstate Investments.
 Collectively, the CROs create an integrated approach to risk and return management to ensure risk management practices and strategies are aligned with Allstate’s overall enterprise objectives.

-Read more about our risk-management systems and the risk factors identified in 2012 in our Annual Report or in our Audit Committee Charter.
+Read more about our risk-management systems and the risk factors identified in 2013 in our Annual Report or in our Risk and Return and Audit Committee Charters.

 Allstate’s risk management capabilities protect our enterprise, but they also provide additional security to our customers.
 We gather extensive data on the types of claims policyholders file and the risks they face.
 We use that data to provide value-added information to our customers.
 For instance, after winter storms in the Midwest and on the Eastern Seaboard, we proactively reached out to customers in those regions about how to mitigate ice damming on snow-covered roofs.
 We also send customized alerts to customers when storms are approaching, along with tips about how to minimize damage to their homes and vehicles.